Punk rock in Australia: 1973–1976

-In Adelaide, the first punk band was Black Chrome formed in 1974, followed by JAB in 1976.
-Black Chrome's music attacked Australian apathy, it's urban wasteland and it's non existent youth culture.
+In Adelaide, the first punk band was Black Chrome, which formed in 1975, followed by JAB in 1976.
+Black Chrome's music attacked Australian apathy, its urban wasteland and its non-existent youth culture.
 JAB billed themselves as "Synthetic Shock Rock" and were the first Australian punk band to use live synthesisers and tape loop guitar and synthesiser solos.
-This early iteration of JAB has been described as 'an insane electronic evolution of the velvet underground'.
-Adelaide in this period was a staid, conservative and unreceptive city, consequently the bands were ignored, feared, and could not secure gigs unless they booked venues themselves without disclosing that they were punk bands.
+Adelaide in this period was a staid, conservative, and unreceptive city, and consequently the bands were ignored, feared, and could not secure gigs unless they booked venues themselves without disclosing that they were punk bands.
+Black Chrome's Simon Stretton, who also founded the record label Tomorrow Records, recorded many early punk bands, including JAB, the Chosen Few, Bohdan X, the Accountants, the U-Bombs, the Dagoes, Psychosurgeons, the Lipstick Killers, Riff Raff, and Young Modern, as well as later punk.
+In some cases, they are the only audio record of the band.
+Riff Raff played at the Seacliff Hotel, while Irving and the U-Bombs were mixing reggae with punk at the Belair Hotel.
+The Dagoes were later described by Donald Robertson of Roadrunner as "a mutant brainchild of various import record store owners".
+The Accountants learnt to play in the northern suburb of Elizabeth.

 In Perth – a geographically isolated city with social and political similarities to Brisbane – young musicians like Kim Salmon, Dave Faulkner and James Baker were also influenced by the Detroit bands, as well as New York proto-punk figures like Lou Reed and the New York Dolls.
-Salmon led the Cheap Nasties, and then The Scientists, before embarking on a solo career (and is regarded as a pioneer of grunge).
+Salmon led the Cheap Nasties, and then the Scientists, before embarking on a solo career (and is regarded as a pioneer of grunge).
 Baker was in a short-lived act called the Geeks, before forming the Victims with Faulkner in 1977.
 They recorded an acclaimed single, "Television Addict", before breaking up.
 Baker later joined the Scientists.
 Faulkner gravitated towards poppier sounds.
-In 1981, he and Baker founded a successful Retro rock act, the Hoodoo Gurus.
+In 1981, he and Baker founded a successful retro rock act, the Hoodoo Gurus.

-In mid-1976, the Saints recorded and distributed copies of their single "(I'm) Stranded", which met nearly no critical or public response in Australia.
-In the UK, however,Sounds magazine received a copy, and declared it: "single of this and every week".
-As a result, the band was signed to a three-album contract with EMI.
-Later the same year they recorded their first LP, which was also called (I'm) Stranded.
-Hampered by poor production and the indifference of radio stations, the LP failed commercially.
-In December the Saints moved to Sydney.
-Radio Birdman released an EP ("Burn My Eye") and an album (Radios Appear) with better production values, but with similar commercial results to the Saints' endeavours.